Project-Props/Props/README.markdown

 Running the tests
 -----------------

+Make sure to run `composer install` to install the required testing frameworks.

+### Unit tests

-Tests are written using [PHPUnit](http://phpunit.de).
+Unit tests are written using [PHPUnit](http://phpunit.de).
 See their website for documentation on how to write them.

 Test doubles and mocks are made using [Mockery](https://github.com/padraic/mockery).

-Both PHPUnit and Mockery will be installed when you run `composer install`.

-To run all the tests run `vendor/bin/phpunit --colors tests/*`.
+To run all the unit tests run `vendor/bin/phpunit --colors tests/*`.

+### Feature tests

+Feature tests are written using [Behat](http://behat.org) with [Mink](http://mink.behat.org).

+Write feature tests in `tests/features`.
+Run them with `vendor/bin/behat`.

 Building the documentation
 --------------------------